near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 There has been mixed views on exactly who should store these key pairs as there are trade-off to be considered with either option:

-- Storing key pairs in the wallet means users have a contextual view of what dApps have limited access to their accounts.
-This can be solved however through improvements to the `view_access_key` endpoints to include a description and/or url that helps inform users on whether they want to remove it.
+- Storing key pairs in the wallet means users have a contextual view of which dApps have limited access to their accounts.
+However, this can be solved through improvements to the `view_access_key` endpoints to include a description and/or url that helps users make a more informed decision on whether they want to remove it.
-- Although risk is limited with `FunctionCall` access keys if they're ever compromised, storing key pairs in the dApp means a level of trust is required to ensure they're stored securely which isn't guaranteed.
+- Although risk is limited with `FunctionCall` access keys, storing key pairs in the dApp means a level of trust is required to ensure they're kept securely to avoid being compromised.
-- Signing transactions that match the `FunctionCall` access key don't require connection to a wallet when stored in the dApp.
-This is particularly useful for wallets such as Ledger and WalletConnect where a connection isn't always available.
-This however increases the complexity of the dApp as the logic for signing transactions isn't centralised and effectively makes dApps miniature wallets.
+- Signing transactions that match the `FunctionCall` access key stored in the dApp means we don't require connection to a wallet.
+This is particularly useful for wallets such as Ledger and WalletConnect where it isn't always available.
+The downside to this approach is the dApp must handle much of the logic found already in the wallet such as storing and key pairs and matching applicable access keys during signing.

 ## What is an Injected Wallet?